-The phrases 100% disabled and Total VA Disability Ratings get thrown around a lot in Veterans disability benefits claims.
+The phrases “100% disabled,” “permanent and total VA disability ratings,” and “total VA disability rating” get thrown around a lot in Veterans disability benefits claims.

 Problem is, that phrase doesn’t always mean the same thing to everyone.
 In fact it can mean several different things in at least 5 different types of service connection claims.